mohflow/redis/exercise-2-rest-api/README.md

-# Redis REST API Automation Script
+# Redis REST API Script

 This repository contains a script that interacts with Redis using the REST API to perform various operations.
 The script includes functionalities such as creating a new database, adding users with specific roles, listing and displaying users, and deleting the created database.